computational-psychology/stimupy/docs/getting_started/composition.md

 ## Using masks to alter the simulus after creation

-An advantage of having these kinds of `mask`s that index regions (rather than just binary masks) is that we can the `mask` to selectively alter one region in an existing stimulus without having to recreate the whole image:
+One advantage of having these kinds of `"mask"`s that index regions (rather than just binary masks) is that we can use the `"mask"` to selectively alter one region in an existing stimulus without having to recreate the whole image:

 ```{code-cell}